Improving compressed sensing with the diamond norm: Preliminaries

 Note that the statement in Ref.\ \cite{Tro14} shows this result for real vector spaces only.
 However, taking a closer look at the proof reveals that it also holds for complex vector spaces as well.
 We make the following simple but important observation: \begin{observation}[Improved recovery] The smaller the descent cone the better the recovery guarantee. \end{observation}

 An important example is low-rank matrix recovery.
-Here, $x_0 = X_0$ is some $n_1\times n_2$ matrix with $\rank(X_0)=r$ and a low-rank provides structure that allows for reconstruction from a dimension sufficient number of measurements.
+Here, $x_0 = X_0$ is some $n\times N$ matrix with $\rank(X_0)=r$.
+A low rank $r$ provides the structure that allows for a reconstruction from significantly fewer measurements than the dimension \mbox{$n\cdot N$} of the ambient space.
 For this case, choosing $f = \nnorm{\argdot}$ to be the nuclear norm has proven very successful, as the nuclear norm is the convex envelope of the matrix rank \cite{FazHinBoy01}.
-In order to give a concrete bound, consider a real matrix $X_0$ and $m$ measurements $y_j = \Tr\bigl(A_j^\dagger X_0\bigr)+\ev_j$ with each $A_j$ being a real random matrix with entries drawn independently from a normalized Gaussian distribution.
+In order to give a concrete bound, consider a real matrix $X_0$ of rank $r$ and $m$ measurements $y_j = \Tr\bigl(A_j^\dagger X_0\bigr)+\ev_j$ with each $A_j$ being a real random matrix with entries drawn independently from a normalized Gaussian distribution.
 Then one can show that (see, e.g., Ref.\ \cite{Tro14})

 with probability $1-\e^{-t^2/2}$ (over the random measurements).
 As a consequence, a number of $\gtrsim 3 \rank(X_0)(n_1+n_2-\rank(X_0))$ measurements are enough for a successful reconstruction of the real-valued matrix $X_0$ with high probability.